Basques: Pre-Christian religion and mythology

-The jentilak ('Giants'), on the other hand, are a legendary people which explains the disappearance of a people of Stone Age culture that used to live in the high lands and with no knowledge of iron.
+The jentilak ('giants'), on the other hand, are a legendary people which explains the disappearance of a people of Stone Age culture that used to live in the highlands and with no knowledge of iron.
 Many legends about them tell that they were bigger and taller, with a great force, but were displaced by the ferrons, or workers of ironworks foundries, until their total fade-out.
 They were pagans, but one of them, Olentzero, accepted Christianity and became a sort of Basque Santa Claus.
 They gave name to several toponyms, as Jentilbaratza.